shaekuronen/grunt-ejs-static/README.md

 Optional
 Type: `String`, `Object`, or `Array`

 Helper functions can be defined in 3 ways.
 If a string, indicates the path to a single file containing one or more helper functions.
 An array indicates multiple paths to files containing one or more helper functions.
 An object defines one or more helper functions inline (in the Gruntfile).
-The key is the function name and the value is the function.
+The key is the function name and the value is the function expression.

 ```javascript
 ejs_static: {